 - Design and build a wind turbine that can lift a load and create electricity.

-- Investigate, engineer, and share a wind-powered machine, vehicle or sculpture.
+- Study and share a wind-powered machine, vehicle or sculpture.

-- Research and analyze data (maps, tables, and written information) to determine how topography and elevation affect wind speeds and identify optimal locations for wind farms based on wind speed.
+- Look at data (maps, tables, and written information) to learn how topography and elevation affect wind speeds.
+Pick out best locations for wind farms based on wind speed.

 - Conduct a simple energy audit for the classroom and estimate what size wind turbine could power the classroom under local wind conditions.